vieinfernale/OpenGL/README.md

     - GLEW static Library
         - glew32s.lib
         - C/C++ - Preprocessor - Preprocessor Definitions: GLEW_STATIC;

-## Misc
-- F5: Build (Compile and Link)
-- Open the .sln file with Visual Studio
-- Output gives more detail than the Error List
-- Copy the name of the Function that gives the error inside Output and search it on the [Microsoft Documentation](https://learn.microsoft.com/en-us/search/) for the Windows Library to add to Linker - Input - Dependencies.

-## Git
-- Create a Local Repository inside Visual Studio
-- Create a Git Repository without files inside Github
-- Add the Remote link to Visual Studio and Push
-- Add the default Visual Studio .gitignore file when creating the local repository

 ## Resources
 - OpenGL - The Cherno